-Class Loader Description Bootstrap The Bootstrap class loader loads the basic runtime classes provided by the JVM software.
-Extension The Extension class loader loads classes from JAR files present in the system extensions directory, domain-dir/lib/ext .
+Class Loader Description Extension The Extension class loader loads classes from JAR files present in the system extensions directory, domain-dir /lib/ext.
 It is parent to the Public API class loader.
 See Using the Java Optional Package Mechanism.
 Public API The Public API class loader makes available all classes specifically exported by the GlassFish Server runtime for use by deployed applications.
 This includes, but is not limited to, Java EE APIs and other Oracle APIs.
 It is parent to the Common class loader.
-Common The Common class loader loads JAR files in the as-install /lib directory, followed by JAR files in the domain-dir /lib directory.
-Using domain-dir /lib is recommended whenever possible, and required for custom login modules and realms.
+Common The Common class loader loads JAR files in the $as\text{-}install/1ib$ directory, followed by JAR files in the $domain\text{-}dir/1ib$ directory.
+Using $domain\text{-}dir/1ib$ is recommended whenever possible, and required for custom login modules and realms.
 It is parent to the Connector class loader.
 See Using the Common Class Loader.
 Connector The Connector class loader is a single class loader instance that loads individually deployed connector modules, which are shared across all applications.
 It is parent to the Applib class loader and the LifeCycleModule class loader.
 LifeCycleModule The LifeCycleModule class loader is created once per lifecycle module.
 Each lifecycle module's classpath is used to construct its own class loader.
 For more information on lifecycle modules, see Developing Lifecycle Listeners.
 Applib The Applib class loader loads the library classes, specified during deployment, for a specific enabled module or Java EE application; see Application-Specific Class Loading.
 One instance of this class loader is present in each class loader universe; see Class Loader Universes.
 It is parent to the Archive class loader.
 When multiple deployed applications use the same library, they share the same instance of the library.
 One library cannot reference classes from another library.
 Archive The Archive class loader loads classes from the WAR, EAR, and JAR files or directories (for directory deployment) of applications or modules deployed to the GlassFish Server.
 This class loader also loads any application-specific classes generated by the GlassFish Server runtime, such as stub classes or servlets generated by JSP pages.